 How to install IoT Edge on Kubernetes (Preview)

 Module lifetime is managed by the Kubernetes scheduler, which maintains module availability and chooses their placement.
 IoT Edge manages the edge application platform running on top, continuously reconciling the desired state specified in IoT Hub with the state on the edge cluster.
-The edge application model is still the familiar model based on IoT Edge modules and routes.
-The IoT Edge agent operator performs automatic translation to the Kubernetes natives constructs like pods, deployments, services etc.
+The application model is still the familiar model based on IoT Edge modules and routes.
+The IoT Edge Agent controller performs automatic translation IoT Edge's application model to the Kubernetes native constructs like pods, deployments, services etc.